mmagician/mmagician.github.io/content/posts/lookups-ml-pcs.md

 - $t$ is a large lookup table with some “good” structure, of size $N$,
 - $a$ is the vector of elements to be looked up.
 If we want to perform $m$ lookups in our protocol, then $a$ has size $m$.
-- $M$ is the $m \times N$ matrix whose rows are unit vectors in such a way as to make the above true if and only if all entires of $a$ are contained in $t$.
+- $M$ is the $m \times N$ matrix whose rows are unit vectors in such a way as to make the above true if and only if all entries of $a$ are contained in $t$.

 To give a tiny example, set: $m  = 2$, $N = 4$.
 The prover wants to show that all elements of $a = (1, 3)$ are within the range $[0, 4)$ - i.e. they are contained in the table $(0, 1, 2, 3)$.